revuedepresse/org.revue-de-presse.api/README.md

 ### Requirements

-Install git by following intructions from the [official documentation](https://git-scm.org/).
+Install git by following instructions from the [official documentation](https://git-scm.org/).

 Install Docker by following instructions from the [official documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/).